 Microbicides are one option scientists are exploring in the search for new genital herpes treatments.
 Microbicides are chemicals that protect against infection by killing microbes (small organisms such as bacteria and viruses) before they enter the body.
-Two products that have made some progress tenofovir gel and siRNA nanoparticles, which would be applied to the vagina.
+Two products show some promise -- tenofovir gel and siRNA nanoparticles -- microbicides that are applied to the vagina.
 Studies show these may be able to kill herpes, as well as some other sexually transmitted viruses, and even reduce the spread of the herpes virus from person to person.

 Scientists also are working on new drugs that keep the herpes virus from replicating.
 To replicate (make copies of itself), a virus has to duplicate its DNA exactly.
 Scientists hope these new drugs will prevent the virus from doing that.